we-are-va/we-are-va.github.io/_work/world-surfaris.md

   animation_style: zoom
   animation_size: '60'
 hide_title_and_description: true
-hide_gradient_overlay: false
+hide_gradient_overlay: true
 tile_background_color: ''
 hide_on_work_page: false

 ---
 ## A working relationship that spans over a decade.
 World Surfaris is a full-service international travel agency that specialises in surfing holidays and represents a diverse range of “unique surf adventures” catering to all standards of surfers and budgets.